Jayashreetech/Bluetooth-Controlled-Vehicle-using-8051-microcontroller/README.md

 # Bluetooth Controlled Robot Using 8051 Microcontroller

 ## Project Objective
-Developed a **Bluetooth-controlled robotic vehicle** capable of real-time navigation using the 8051 microcontroller and motor driver ICs.
+Developed a **Bluetooth controlled robotic vehicle** capable of real-time navigation using the 8051 microcontroller and motor driver ICs.
 The project highlights **practical embedded system design, wireless communication, and hardware-software integration**, demonstrating the ability to solve real-world automation challenges.

 ## Tools & Technologies
 Microcontroller   : AT89S52 (8051)